-- Marinade salmon with 1/4 tsp salt, 1/4 tsp black pepper, and oregano for 5 minutes.
+- Season 26 oz boneless salmon with 1/4 tsp salt, 1/4 tsp black pepper, and 1/2 tsp oregano and let sit for 5 minutes.

-- While it’s marinating, melt butter in a pan over medium heat and stir in chickpeas.
-Cook them for 2 minutes or until it’s tender and fragrant.
+- While it’s marinating, melt 1 tbsp butter in a pan over medium heat and stir in 8 oz chickpeas.
+Cook them for 2 minutes or until they’re tender and fragrant.

 - Place the chickpeas aside and in that same pan, heat 1 tbsp olive oil over low heat until it’s hot.
 Place the salmon skin side down and cook for 5 minutes or until the skin is crisp and golden brown.
-It helps to keep the slices close to each other so it doesn’t fall on its side.
-When it’s golden, turn off the heat and allow the residue heat to cook the fish thoroughly.
+It helps to keep the slices close to each other so they don’t fall on their side.
+When it’s golden, turn off the heat and allow the residual heat to cook the fish thoroughly.

-- In a large bowl, toss arugula, radish, fennel, and chickpeas with the dressing made earlier.
+- In a large bowl, toss 1 oz arugula, 0.5 oz radish, 8 oz fennel, and chickpeas with the prepared dressing.

 - Plate by placing a measured amount of salad in the middle of a serving dish.
-Grate parmesan on top of the salad.
-Place one salmon fillet on top and decorate with parsley.
-Serve hot, with fork and knife.
+Grate 0.5 oz parmesan on top of the salad.
+Place one salmon fillet on top and garnish with parsley.
+Serve hot and enjoy.